w3f/Grants-Program/applications/SpiderDAO.md

 * **SpiderDashboard** (as seen Below) will provide an end-users access point to the features of the SpiderDAO.

  ![](https://i.imgur.com/UuanKdg.png)

+### Ecosystem Fit

+We see many projects in the Polkadot ecosystem that are having similar issues when it comes to voting system: MANTRA DAO is one of the examples.

+The main problem with **Mantra DAO** which is built on **Rio Chain** is the same problem that many other DAOs faces where each token represent 1 vote in the ecosystem which introduces a major problem with the governing body where whales can take control of the DAO by buying big amounts of tokens making them in a way the deciding vote for any proposals.

 ## Team :busts_in_silhouette:

 ### Team members
 * Nathan Varty (Full-Time, Founder, CEO)
 * Žiga Flis (Full-Time, Founder, Senior blockchain Developer & Analyst)
-* Anas Sayed (Part-Time, Founder, CTO, Development Manager, Architecture, Full Network Stack Implementation)
+* Anas Sayed (Full-Time, Founder, CTO, Development Manager, Architecture, Full Network Stack Implementation)
 * Alexy Petrunin (Full-Time, Senior Backend Developer)
 * Dr. Alfie Zhao (Advisor, Hardware Design)
-* Pierre Laurent (Advisor, Blockchain Guru)
+* Pierre Laurent (Strategic Advisor, Blockchain and crypto Enthusiast)

 ### Team Website
 * https://spiderdao.io